Validation services

 Note

-The gitb-types library is also available in a variant with classes using the Jakarta EE APIs.
+library is also available in a variant with classes using the Javax APIs.
 See Using the gitb-types library for details.

-Check the Template services description for more details on the content and use of the sample validation service.
-The remaining documentation here focuses on the web service operations that need to be implemented.
+Check the Service template description for more details on the content and use of the sample validation service.
+In terms of its initial definition,

 Service operations